-Bullying Therapy in Longmont
+Bullying Therapy in Boulder and Longmont

 Are you concerned your daughter is being bullied at school?
 Does she have an increase in tardiness or absences from school?
 Does she try to convince you to let her stay home because she’s sick when you know she isn’t?
 Does she seem emotionally withdrawn, isolated, depressed or anxious?
 Are you afraid of how the long term effects will affect her self-esteem?
 Or perhaps, your daughter is the instigator and you are getting frequent conduct reports from her school saying she is bullying her classmates.
 Regardless, whether she is the victim or the persecutor, there are underlying emotional effects that can present serious mental health issues as she grows into adulthood.

 Our staff at Colorado Women’s Center understand the serious nature that bullying can have on growing teenage girls as well as the importance of getting your daughter therapeutic support as soon as possible.
 Bullying has become an epidemic in our culture.
 It seems like every time you turn around, you hear another devastating story of a teenager taking their own life because of bullying.
-Most recent studies have found that 83% of school aged girls report being bullied either in schools or online.
+Most recent studies have found that 83% of school-aged girls report being bullied either in schools or online.
 One in ten teenagers drop out of school due to repeated bullying.
 And, increased rates of cyberbullying makes it harder to identify the persecutor.
 Bullying can destroy the already fragile self-esteem of a teenager.
 It can greatly affect social development, and impact identity well into adulthood.

 Adolescent girls who are bullied are more likely to experience anxiety, depression, changes in sleep and eating patterns, loss of interest in activities they used to enjoy, decrease in academic performance, social isolation, an increased sense of hopelessness, and thoughts of suicide.
-Young people who are bullied in youth are more likely to grow into adults who have lasting issues trusting others, building and sustaining long term relationships, and lack confidence and self worth.
+Young people who are bullied in youth are more likely to grow into adults who have lasting issues trusting others, building and sustaining long term relationships, and lack confidence and self-worth.